Learn how to beautifully stage food photos on a shoe string budget!

 In the spirit of full disclosure, I do currently shoot with a Canon 80 D DSLR camera.
 While this has been a wonderful upgrade and has helped me step up my photography game… It is not a necessity, especially for beginners.

-For the longest time, all I used was my phone.
+For the longest time, all I used was my phone that already had the best android camera apps.
 Sometimes I still shoot with my phone as it is easier than bringing out the camera.

 Staging Food Photos with Lighting